-I, give permission to to release information to about m ny academic and clinical performance while a student in the Ventura College ADN program.
-Info ormation released may include current status, theoretic ical nursing courses completed, ability to apply theoretical content in the clinical area, clinical l competence related to nursing skills, cor nmunication and interpersonal relationships, judgment t, organization, prioritization and profession alism.
-Signature: Printed Name: Date: Information will be released up to or ne year after the affixed date.
-This form is primarily used when as sking an instructor or the director for a recor mmendation / referral to a school or a clinical agen cy.
+I, , give permission to about my academic and clinical performance while a student in the Ventura College ADN program.
+Information released may include current status, theoretical nursing courses completed, ability to apply theoretical content in the clinical area, clinical competence related to nursing skills, communication and interpersonal relationships, judgment, organization, prioritization and professionalism.

+Signature:

+Printed Name:

+Date:

+Information will be released up to one year after the affixed date.

+This form is primarily used when asking an instructor or the director for a recommendation / referral to a school or a clinical agency.